smajic07/portfolio-page/README.md

-# portfolio-stranica
+# portfolio-page
-Projekat iz predmeta Web programiranje na temu "Portfolio stranica".
+Project in "Web Programming" on the topic of "Portfolio Page".